shwethanidd/volttron-pnnl-applications/GridServices/Control/ILCAgent/README.md

 * Criteria Config file:

 In this config file, any number of relevant criteria can be define to prioritize loads for curtail or augment the electricity consumption.
-In the following example, five criteria are used; 1.
-Zonetemperature-setpoint 2. rated-power, 3. room-type, 4. stage, 5. history-zonetemperature.
-This criterial differentiate by their operation types
+In the following example, five criteria are used;
+ 1. Zonetemperature-setpoint,
+ 2. rated-power,
+ 3. room-type,
+ 4. stage,
+ 5. history-zonetemperature.

+This criteria differentiate by their operation types

 ````json
 {
     "HP1": {